Kerosin3/Blockchain-writen-in-pure-C/readme.md

 I have readed several books about blockain and got an idea.
 Hovewer, raw knowledge is not enough for a deep understanding.
 Thus, main motivation to me was to to get in close touch with blockchain technology by writing a piece of this complex and automonus system only by myself.

+## Blockchain features
+* Proof of Work based blockchain
+* Fast and efficient hashing (blake2b cryptohashing)
+* Vulnerability to Birthday hash attack propabillity reduced
+* block consist of 512 assymetrically signed mesages
+* Classical Merkle tree block hash generation
+* Encorporated fast message verification for light nodes (this kind of nodes not yet been implemented)

 ## Used technologies
+* Blockchain
+  * Cassical POW with black2b hash function
 * fast asyncronius Linux-based I/O
   * [io_uring]( https://unixism.net/loti/index.html )
-* fast and modern crypto library
+* fast and modern crypto library (assymetric cryptography, hashing)
   * libsodium
 * easy-to-use and platforn-neutral data ser/des
   * protobuf-c